-The authors of a recent systematic review hoped to learn more about which medications work best to help people with Alzheimer’s disease and sleep disturbances (3).
+The authors of a systematic review hoped to learn more about which medications work best to help people with Alzheimer’s disease and sleep disturbances (3).
 Participants were given commonly prescribed sleep medications.
-Their sleep quantity and quality was measured using activity sensors and compared with people in control groups, who received a placebo.

 What the research tells us

 Unfortunately, there does not seem to be an easy sleep solution.
 Overall, the evidence base is lacking.
-Four common medications were included in the studies, including the hormone melatonin (four trials), the antidepressant trazodone (one trial), the hypnotic orexin antagonist (one trial), and the sedative ramelteon (one trial).
-None of these medications significantly helped to improve sleep in people with dementia.
+Four common medications were included in the studies—the hormone melatonin (five trials), the antidepressant trazodone (one trial), the hypnotic orexin antagonist (one trial), and the sedative ramelteon (one trial).
+Melatonin and ramelteon did not significantly help to improve sleep in people with dementia.
 Some evidence shows that trazodone and orexin antagonists may improve certain sleep outcomes, but more research is needed for conclusive results (3).

 Although it is not as helpful to find out what doesn’t work or where more research is needed – especially for people desperate for a good night’s sleep – these findings can help people with dementia and their caregivers avoid taking an unnecessary medication.